yoyonel/ModernGL/docs/reference/formats.rst

 A VBO often contains a homogeneous array of C-like structures.
 The buffer format describes what each element of the array looks like.
-For example, a buffer containing an array of 2D vertex positions would have the format string ``"2f"`` - each element of the array consists of two floats.
+For example, a buffer containing an array of 2D vertex positions might have the format string ``"2f4"`` - each element of the array consists of two floats, each float being 4 bytes wide.

 Buffer formats are used in the :py:meth:`Context.vertex_array()` constructor, as the 2nd component of the `content` arg.
 See the examples below.